-^{} Only the portion necessary to bring the result to zero is subtracted.
+^{}Only the portion necessary to bring the result to zero is subtracted.

 EU Benchmarks Regulation The Benchmarks Regulation was effective on 1 January 2018.
-Accordingly, the Management Company is working with applicable administrators, for the benchmark indices used by the relevant Sub-Funds (i) for which a Performance Fee is calculated or (ii) where the Benchmark typically limits the Investment Manager's discretion, is used as the basis for portfolio construction or is used as part of an enhanced index strategy as disclosed under Sub-Fund Descriptions, to confirm that they are, or will be included in the register maintained by ESMA under the Benchmarks Regulation.
+Accordingly, the Management Company is working with applicable administrators, for the benchmark indices used by the relevant Sub-Funds (i) for which a Performance Fee is calculated or (ii) where the Benchmark typically limits the Investment Manager's discretion, is used as the basis for portfolio construction or is used as part of an enhanced index strategy as disclosed under Sub-Fund Descriptions) to confirm that they are, or will be included in the register maintained by ESMA under the Benchmarks Regulation.
+S&P Dow Jones Indices LLC, a benchmarks administrator of the S&P and Dow Jones benchmarks is included in the ESMA register.

 All relevant benchmark administrators that are not currently on the ESMA register will provide benchmark indices under the transitional provisions of the Benchmarks Regulation.

 The Management Company has Benchmark Selection Procedures that apply to new benchmarks and in the event that benchmarks materially change or cease to be provided.
 The procedures include an assessment of the suitability of a Sub-Fund's benchmark, the proposed communication of changes in benchmark to shareholders and approvals by internal governance committees and boards as described below.
 The suitability assessment of a new benchmark includes its historic investment performance, asset allocation and securities, which are compared, where relevant, to equivalent data for the performance of the Sub-Fund and to the existing benchmark.
 A benchmark change will require an amendment to the Prospectus and will be communicated to Shareholders in line with applicable regulatory requirements.
 The Board is responsible for approving a benchmark change where it is part of a change to the Sub-Fund's investment objective, risk profile or calculation of Performance Fees, otherwise the Management Company may approve it.